elainechan/elainechan.github.io/src/pages/20190421-cybersecurity-threat-intelligence-cycle/index.md

     - For example: what types of social engineering tactics are most likely to result in a successful business email compromise (BEC) scam?
 What types of employee training could help prevent this?

 ## Priority Intelligence Requirements
+Priority intelligence requirements (PIRs) are intelligence requirements which are critical to accomplishing the mission.
+Basically, they are a handful of IRs that are more important than all other IRs: the manager approves a prioritized list of IRs and designates some of them as PIRs.

 <img
     src='https://smallwarsjournal.com/sites/default/files/inline-images/kingimage1.jpg'
     alt='Priority intelligence requirements flow diagram'